 When can my child go back to nursery or school?

 As soon as your child is back to their normal self they can go back to nursery or school.
-It is important to remember that your child will need regular salbutamol (blue inhaler) for the next few days.
+It is important to remember that your child may need some salbutamol (blue inhaler) if they have symptoms over the next few days.
 Check with the nursery or school that they are able to support you and your child with this.

 How can I prevent this from happening again?